Skip to main content

 Better Lives with AIA VitalityBetter Lives with AIA Vitality

-In 2021 alone, Water Safety New Zealand reported 273 drowning incidents (both fatal and non-fatal).
-Not only is this a devastating number for families, communities and volunteers, but it also marks the highest number of preventable drowning deaths since 20111 .
+In 2023 alone, Water Safety New Zealand provisionally reported 82 preventable drownings, with older males 55+ being at the highest risk.
+Not only is this a devastating number for families, communities and volunteers, but it also marks the highest number of preventable drowning deaths in a decade1.

 AIA Vitality Ambassador, Ian Jones, gets ready for an ocean swim | 6 Tips to stay safe around water this summer